kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

   - The `snapshot.storage.kubernetes.io/secret-protection` finalizer will be always added on creation of the secret by using snapshot controller,
   - After the secret is requested to be deleted (`deletionTimestamp` is set), the `snapshot.storage.kubernetes.io/secret-protection` finalizer will be deleted by newly introduced out-of-tree `secret-protection-volumesnapshot-controller` by checking whether the secret is in-use, on every change(Create/Update/Delete) events for secrets and related resources.

 Feature gate `SecretInUseProtection` is used only for in-tree controller.
-Out-of-tree controller will be always enabled when the `secret-protection-volumesnapshot-controller` is deployed.
+Out-of-tree controller will be enabled when the `secret-protection-volumesnapshot-controller` is deployed with `--secret-protection=enabled` flag.

 For users to force delete the secret, users need to do either:
 1. manually delete the finalizer, by below command: